Vignettes/PythonicGardening/README.md

 # Overview
-PythonicGardening is a set of tools built to allow a user to create and publish content to their Quartz repository.
+pythonicGardening is a set of tools built to allow a user to create and publish content to their Quartz repository.
 It was designed to incorporate [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) concepts into a users workflow with [Quartz](https://quartz.jzhao.xyz).

 It is used in [GeorgeOnTheWeb](https://github.com/Vignettes/GeorgeOnTheWeb) to allow me to create and push journal entries and quick notes directly to [my digital garden](https://www.georgewolf.net) without leaving the terminal.